Numecent/Automated-Packaging/README.md

 `CaptureAllProcesses` specifies if studio should capture all the processes it detects when true, or to exclusively capture the installer and its child processes when false.

 For most installations temporary files will be generated at the same path as the installer.
 If `IgnoreChangesUnderInstallerPath` is false, studio will capture these changes.
+In addition, generally all related system process related to installers, such as MSI, will be captured.
+This can be disabled by setting 'IncludeSystemInstallationProcesses' as false.

 When `ReplaceRegistryShortPaths` is false, studio will leave registry path shortcuts in the project rather than containing the full registry key path.